 FFXIV has a vast roster of playable jobs, something that you’ll find in any good RPG game.
 This variety is especially huge in the DPS role as you can choose between three sub-categories: Melee, Physical Ranged & Caster.
 Each of the jobs has its own unique design along with pros and cons.
 In our FFXIV Best DPS guide, we will go over these jobs and break them down so that you have a better idea as you pick one to play.
-Keep in mind that this is not a tier list, and the jobs will not be ranked.
-Furthermore, all jobs are viable, but their effectiveness will vary based on player skill.

 Related: FF14 Class Tier list